drieslab/Giotto/README.md

-If this is the first time you build and install an R package you can follow this [link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites), which has simple installation instructions for Windows, Mac OS X and Linux.
+If this is the first time you build and install an R package you can follow this [link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites), which has simple installation instructions for Windows, Mac OSX and Linux.

-To specifically install the command-line tools of Xcode you might also need to run this line in terminal:
+To specifically install the command-line tools of Xcode for Mac OSX you might also need to run this line in terminal:

 ``` bash
 xcode-select --install